 Sarah and I have moved from Victoria to Langford.
-We now live in a quiet, pretty manufactured home park near Mill Hill Regional Park.
+We now live in a quiet, pretty manufactured home park near a regional park.
 Our place has a large garden space and private access to a creek.
 We have a sitting area down by the water that is very tranquil and beautiful.
-There’s lots of wildlife around including deer, river otters, ravens, grey owls, raccoon, and many small birds.
+There’s lots of wildlife around including deer, river otters, ravens, barred owls, raccoons, and many small birds.
 I’m building a hummingbird garden by our front window and already we’ve had several visitors to the bird feeders.
 We also have ambitious plans to put in a native plant garden in part of the yard, and to add more flowers and plants to the already existing beds.
 This is my first garden ever since I lived with my parents so I am very excited!
 Gardening has become a creative outlet and a great form of exercise for me.
 The fresh air is doing me good.

 My new studio is freshly painted white.
 It has many windows and a skylight.
 The studio has doors opening to the garden which is so wonderful!
 I love how bright and airy it feels in there.
 I’m not quite set up yet to make new art but it’s coming along day by day.

 We’ve had a few adventures here in our new place, as any new home owner will.
 About 15 minutes ago we lost power due to a big windstorm.
 (My laptop battery is making this posting possible.)
 About an hour ago I was up to my thighs in icy cold water, still wearing my PJ’s, fishing our umbrella and tabletop out of the creek because the wind had blown them down.
 Earlier some sections of our carport roof blew right off into the yard!
 We’re already planning to get our roof redone but this makes it all the more urgent.
 We also plan to get an efficient wood stove installed, instead of our existing fireplace.
 Winter power outages won’t be so bad with the heat from a wood stove.